mlrun/mlrun/docs/install.md

 - [Kubernetes cluster](https://docs.mlrun.org/en/latest/install/kubernetes.html): Deploy an MLRun server on Kubernetes.
    This option deploys MLRun on a Kubernetes cluster, which supports elastic scaling.
 Yet, it is more complex to install as it requires you to install Kubernetes on your own.
 - [Iguazio's Managed  Service](https://www.iguazio.com): A commercial offering by Iguazio.
 This is the fastest way to explore the full set of MLRun functionalities.<br>
   Note that Iguazio provides a 14 day free trial.

-## non-root user support (#non-root-support)
+## Non-root user support (#non-root-support)

 By default, MLRun assigns the root user to MLRun runtimes and pods.
 You can improve the security context by changing the security mode, which is implemented by Igauzio during installation, and applied system-wide: